clubofcodes/reactjs_task/README.md

 ## FYI

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) on default port to view project in your browser.
+Open [http://localhost:3000](http://localhost:3000) which is default port to view project in your browser.

 The page will reload when you make changes and save the code.\
 You may also see any lint errors in the console.